Tridendriform structures: The free tridendriform algebra and its coproduct

-Let $t,s$ two trees different from $|$.
+Let $t$, $s$ two trees different from $|$.
 We look $t$ as a right comb and $s$ as a left comb.
-In other words, we put:
+In other words, we put

-where for all $i\in\IEM{1}{k+l}, F_i$ is a non-empty forest.
-Here, $k$ represents the number of nodes on the right-most branch of $t$ and $l$ is the number of nodes on the left-most branch de $s$.
+where for all $i\in\IEM{1}{k+l}$, $F_i$ is a non-empty forest.
+Here, $k$ represents the number of nodes on the right-most branch of $t$ and $l$ is the number of nodes on the left-most branch of $s$.

 \begin{defi} Let $t$ and $s$ be two trees which respective right comb representation and left comb representation are given above.
-We choose the same definition for the integers $k$ and $l$.
-Let $\sigma$ be a $(k,l)-$quasi-shuffle which have for image $\IEM{1}{n}$.
-We denote $\sigma(t,s)$ the tree obtained the following way: \begin{enumerate} \item We first consider the ladder with $n$ nodes:
+We denote by $k$ (respectively $l$) the number of nodes on the right-most (respectively left-most) branch of $t$ (respectively $s$).
+Let $\sigma$ be a $(k,l)$-quasi-shuffle which has for image $\IEM{1}{n}$ for $n$ a positive integer.
+We denote $\sigma(t,s)$ the tree obtained this way: \begin{enumerate}\itemsep=0pt \item We first consider the ladder with $n$ nodes:

 \item For all $i\in\IEM{1}{k},$ we graft $F_i$ as the \emph{left} son at the node $\sigma(i)$. \item For all $i\in\IEM{k+1}{k+l},$ we graft $F_i$ as \emph{right} son at the node $\sigma(i)$. \end{enumerate} \end{defi}